How Far Should You Hit Your Wedges?

 Knowing your pitch wedge degree is a great way to fine-tune your mid and short-game.
 Bring the right wedges to round out your golf arsenal so you aren't caught off guard in the sand traps.

 Interested in trying out your new wedges?
-Contact us at Blue Sky Golf Club to schedule your next round of 18.
+Contact us at Blue Sky Golf Club to schedule your next round of 18 or fo golf lessons in Jacksonville, FL.